TobikoData/sqlmesh/docs/comparisons.md

 Data gap: 2022-01-01, ?, 2022-01-03
 ```

+SQLMesh will automatically fill these data gaps on the next run.

 #### Performance
 Subqueries that look for MAX(date) could have a performance impact on the primary query.
 SQLMesh is able to avoid these extra subqueries.